ned14/llfio/Readme.md

 ### Immediate todos in order of priority:
+- [ ] Coroutines TS support for `async_file_handle` as soon as MSVC can compile AFIO again.
 - [ ] `atomic_append` isn't actually being tested in shared_fs_mutex
-- [ ] Implement the long planned ACID key-value BLOB store with a very simple engine based on atomic renames and send it to Boost for peer review.
+- [ ] Implement a non-toy ACID key-value BLOB store and send it to Boost for peer review.
-  - You may need compression, https://github.com/johnezang/pithy looks easily convertible into header-only C++ and has a snappy-like performance to compression ratio.
-Make sure you merge the bug fixes from the forks first.

 - [ ] All time based kernel tests need to use soak test based API and auto adjust to valgrind.
 - [ ] In DEBUG builds, have io_handle always not fill buffers passed to remind